How to Apply to German Universities- Resources and Tips for a Successful Application

 German universities have also attracted students from across the world with an increasing variety of study programs.
 Today, students can choose from over 18,000 degree programs at over 400 institutions across the country.
 Additionally, students from abroad have the opportunity to expand the scope of their studies by completing a semester or year at a university outside of Germany or by enrolling in a dual-degree program.

 Although the cost of living in Germany is significant lower than that of the United States, international students can still apply for scholarships and grants.
 Over one-third of students who apply for support are successful, and awards can be large enough to cover the entirety of a student’s costs.
+Students interested in remote work without experience in Germany can find various opportunities, as the country increasingly embraces flexible work arrangements

 Students who decide to study in German also have the opportunity to gain fluency in the single most valuable language in America, one that is in high demand with German manufacturers and exporters.